Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration/README.md

 A Configuration Setting is the fundamental resource within a Configuration Store.
 In its simplest form it is a key and a value.
 However, there are additional properties such as the modifiable content type and tags fields that allow the value to be interpreted or associated in different ways.

-The [Label](label_concept) property of a Configuration Setting provides a way to separate Configuration Settings into different dimensions.
+The [Label][label_concept] property of a Configuration Setting provides a way to separate Configuration Settings into different dimensions.
 These dimensions are user defined and can take any form.
 Some common examples of dimensions to use for a label include regions, semantic versions, or environments.
 Many applications have a required set of configuration keys that have varying values as the application exists across different dimensions.

 For example, MaxRequests may be 100 in "NorthAmerica", and 200 in "WestEurope".
 By creating a Configuration Setting named MaxRequests with a label of "NorthAmerica" and another, only with a different value, in the "WestEurope" label, an application can seamlessly retrieve Configuration Settings as it runs in these two dimensions.